-3. Have you identified you objectives, short and long-term.
+3. Have you identified your objectives, short and long-term?

 4. Are you taking action?

 All progress begins with taking action.
 You cannot succeed at something if you do not try.
-The first step in reaching more goals in your life is taking more actions.
+The first step in reaching more goals in your life is taking more action.

 No one hits one hundred percent of the shots they take but you have to keep putting the ball up in the air to make any baskets.

 5. Are you cheering yourself on?

 People who keep telling themselves they can, they often do.
 Tell yourself that you can’t do this, that this will never happen and you create the failure.
 Are you urging yourself on or holding yourself back?
 Positive self-talk contributes to success, negative self-talk ensures failure.

 The highly successful keep telling themselves they can.
 They also look at results that fall short of their mark as improvement opportunities rather than failures.

 6. Have you learned the technology of success?

 Success is rarely the result of some sudden stroke of luck.
 Some people do win the lottery but we have repeatedly seen winning does not produce happiness.
 There is a process for technology, involved in moving from wishes to results.